maksudsharif/Armedia-Training-Module/README.md

 ## FAQ
     Q: Which IDE should I use?
     A: Use whatever you are comfortable with.
 Any IDE with proper Maven support should work.
+For this project, I used STS/Eclipse.

     Q: Artifacts are not found on public?
     A: Make sure that your Maven installation settings are correct with: